BigPolarBear1/factorization/README.md

 Update: The math is nearly correct, just noticed one small mistake.
 That other root isn't garantueed to have the same residue modulo a composite, but it will be the same residue for each prime.
 I'll fix it in the paper tonight.

+Update: Bah, a little too quick making assumptions.
+Let me have a closer look at what going on with the math..
+I'll update everything shortly.